waynodiablo/Oystercard/rails/yelpv1.md

 The first command above creates a migration with adds a 'description' column (of type text) to our 'restaurants' table.
 The second command actually runs that migration, updating our database schema to add that column.

-#### Putting the 'CUD' in CRUD - updating and destroying restaurants
+#### Putting the 'RUD' in CRUD - reading, updating and destroying restaurants

 You remember [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete), right?
 That's all Yelp is, at its core.
 Just a fancy CRUD app.